rohansanjay/reading/Fiction/Othello.md

 # Themes from Othello by William Shakespeare

-self-isolation as an act of self-preservation leads ultimately to self-destruction.
+Self-isolation as an act of self-preservation leads ultimately to self-destruction.
 Such self-isolation leads to the deaths of Roderigo, Iago, Othello, and even Emilia.

 - Othello is isolated by his race
 - Roderigo is attached to Iago